Claim injury compensation for lost earnings, overtime & more

-Can I claim for lost earnings in an injury compensation claim?
+Can I claim for loss of earnings due to an injury?

 What are the different types of injury compensation?

-General damages compensate you for the direct effects of your injury and are awarded for:
+These damages compensate for the direct effects of your injury, including:

-The level of general damages award will depend on the type and severity of your injury, and how the injury affects your life.
+The amount awarded for general damages depends on the type and severity of your injury and how it affects your daily life.

 See also: